-The 2017-2018 FAFSA can be filed beginning October 1, 2016.
-Submit your FAFSA before ASU's priority filing date of January 1, 2017 to maximize the amount of aid you receive.
+The 2018-2019 FAFSA can be filed beginning October 1, 2017.
+Submit your FAFSA before ASU's priority filing date of January 1, 2018 to maximize the amount of aid you receive.
 Eligible students who apply by this date have a greater chance of receiving need-based aid.
 We encourage you to submit your FAFSA even if the priority filing date has passed.
 The exception to this is the Obama Scholars program for Arizona students which has implemented unique deadlines for new participants.
 See Obama Program for details.
 The FAFSA is a free application; avoid online scams requesting payment to complete the FAFSA.
-Note: The 2017-2018 FAFSA references your 2015 taxes, therefore, you do not need to go back in and update your FAFSA once you’ve filed your 2016 taxes.
+Note: The 2018-2019 FAFSA references your 2016 taxes, therefore, you will not need to go back in and update your FAFSA once you’ve filed your 2017 taxes.

 After filing your FAFSA, you will receive a Student Aid Report (SAR) listing all the information you provided in the online application.
 Your Expected Family Contribution (EFC) will be included in the SAR.
 ASU then calculates your estimated Cost of Attendance (COA).
 Your EFC is subtracted from your COA to determine your eligibility for need-based aid.
 Please review your SAR for accuracy and make any necessary corrections online.
 Contact the U.S. Department of Education if you do not receive your SAR or have questions regarding your SAR.

 Need-based scholarships require completion of the FAFSA.
 Note deadlines (most occur between December and March) and requirements.
 Continue searching for scholarships throughout the year as new scholarships are posted regularly.

 Start earning financial aid while still in high school